-ADDITIONAL HINTS AND TIPS FOR USING SPA SOLUTION®1.
-We recommend selective use of fragrances with this product because not all are compatible.
+1. Use of fragrances sparingly because not all are compatible.
 Try a small amount at a time to test for compatibility.

 4. Cloudy water may be caused by frequent use by a large number of bathers, or lotions, oils, deodorants, sunscreens or other products used on the skin or soap residues in bathing suits.

 * Make sure spa users and bathing suits are as clean as possible.

 * Make sure the filter has been rinsed with hot water.

 * Ensure Alkalinity is between 80 and 120.

 * Make sure the filtration system runs at least 8 hours a day.

 * Try adding an oxidizer (non chlorine shock) after use